 Known Risks & Mitigations

-There are primarily two risk categories (not including griefing) in terms of the behavior of various actors:
+Beyond those, there are primarily two risk categories (not including griefing) in terms of the behavior of various actors:

-• Opportunistic investors
+Opportunistic investors

 E.g., a DAO treasury might only have a single investor who is ostensibly the same entity as the owner.
 Or, they might delegate asset management to an EOA that should only be trusted to operate within specific parameters.